A Resource-Competitive Jamming Defense: Introduction

-{\bf Jamming Attacks in WSNs:} Several works addressing applied security considerations demonstrate that devices in a WSN are vulnerable to adversarial jamming~\cite{bayraktaroglu:performance,xu:feasibility,lin:link,aschenbruck:simulative} where the adversary deliberately disrupts the communication medium.
-Defenses include spread spectrum techniques (frequency or channel hopping), mapping with rerouting, and others (see \cite{wood:denial,xu:jamming,spread:foiling,navda:using} and references therein).
+Several works address applied security considerations with respect to jamming~\cite{bayraktaroglu:performance,xu:feasibility,lin:link,aschenbruck:simulative} where the adversary deliberately disrupts the communication medium.
+Defenses include spread spectrum techniques (frequency or channel hopping), mapping with rerouting, and others (see \cite{wood:denial,xu:jamming,spread:foiling,navda:using}).

 Recent applied work by Ashraf~{\it et al.}~\cite{ashraf:bankrupting} investigates a similar line of reasoning by examining ways in which multi-block payloads (each block in a packet has its own cyclic redundancy code), so-called ``look-alike packets'', and randomized wakeup times for receivers can be used to force the adversary into expending more energy in order to jam transmissions.
 The authors' approach is interesting and the use of look-alike packets to prevent an adversary from being able to differentiate between different types of nework traffic is similar to our approach to foiling reactive jammers (see Section~\ref{section:reactive_adv}).
-However, on the whole, their approach is quite different from our own; moreover, it appears that the authors of~\cite{ashraf:bankrupting} do not provide analytical results.
+However, on the whole, their approach is quite different from our own; moreover, analytical results are not provided in~\cite{ashraf:bankrupting}.

+There are a number of theoretical results on jamming adversaries.
+Gilbert and Young~\cite{gilbert:making} give a Monte Carlo $1$-to-$n$ partial broadcast algorithm that is resource competitive.
+However, the result critically depends on knowing $n$ and still allows the adversary to prevent a small, but constant, fraction of the nodes from receiving the broadcast.
+Removing the reliance on $n$ is challenging, but a Monte Carlo $1$-to-$n$ broadcast algorithm is given by Gilbert~{et al.}~\cite{gilbert:near} for this case.

+Similarly, the problem of interactive communication on noisy channels has been examined from a resource-competitive perspective.
+Results in Dani~\cite{dani:errorcorrection} and Dani~{\it et al.}~\cite{daniICJournal17,ICALP15} address an adversary that can flip an unknown number of bits as information is transmitted across a channel.
+However, this work differs critically in that the goal is to minimize the latency of communication rather than energy expenditure

+Recently, Bender~{\it et al.}~\cite{bender:how} demonstrated that contention resolution -- how to coordinate access to a shared channel by multiple devices -- can be accomplished despite a powerful jamming adversary.
+Informally, the result guarantees expected constant throughput in a setting where $n$ requests are scheduled adversarially, and each client is shown to require at most an expected polylogarithmic number of channel-access attempts